 These Citrus Fig and Almond Snack Bars come together quickly and easily with only 4 ingredients and a food processor!
 Make this fast and simple recipe today for a healthy breakfast on the go, a perfect road trip snack, or for an afternoon energy boost at school or work!

-After years of tinkering with different approaches to healthy eating, I think I’ve finally figured out the two most vital overall concepts for my personal healthy eating success: weekly preparation (with snazzy meal prep boards!) and remembering healthy snacks.
+After years of tinkering with different approaches to healthy eating, I think I’ve finally figured out the two most vital overall concepts for my personal healthy eating success: weekly preparation and remembering healthy snacks.
 Now realization and implementation are two very different matters, and let’s just not discuss how many weeks it’s been since I’ve had my sh*t together enough to successfully prep all (or even most…) of our food for the week.
 Yeah, let’s not do that.
 Instead, let’s celebrate the little success of creating a delicious and ridiculously simple snack recipe that doubles as the perfect breakfast on the go.
 (Let’s also pray that the winter cold and flu gods feel we’ve been sufficiently gracious hosts during their tedious weeks-long visit and feel moved to move along!)

 Easy Snacks For the Win: 4-Ingredient Citrus Fig & Almond Snack Bars